 Another term often used in conjunction with “clean sheeting” is “wet ink policies.”
 This is a policy which is viated very soon after it is issued (i.e., before the ink gets a chance to dry).
 As it is not that common to receive a terminal diagnosis immediately after purchasing life insurance, a wet ink policy often has been clean sheeted.

 What if my health improves after I viate?

 Assuming you disclosed everything at the time of the settlement, you are don’t need to do anything.

 Viatical settlements have many proponents and many critics, on the part of viators and of investors.
-However, the industry has established itself as important and burgeoning.
-People who think they might be a good candidate to participate in a viatical settlement, as a viator as an investor, should certainly seek more information about the industry.
+However, the industry has established itself as important.
+People who think they might be a good candidate to participate in a viatical settlement, as a viator as an investor, should seek more information.
 However, they should proceed with caution and with the assistance of informed professionals.